gsegurapa/zat/README.md

     deploy-clean.sh app bucket

+* version.sh - Version the .js files and do a token replacement in the build directory

+	version.sh app version_name

+By default, a deployment creates non-publicly readable files on S3.
+If the deployment should be made public, use the target 'deploy-public' which will set the public ACL on each file uploaded to S3.

 The scripts depend on two different s3 tools for uploading and changing permissions.
 They can be downloaded here http://s3tools.org/s3cmd and here